Australian green tree frog: Description

 The green tree frog is a plump, rather large tree frog, and can grow up to 11.5 cm in length, with fully grown females being slightly larger than males.
 A distinctive fatty ridge is seen over the eye, and the parotoid gland is moderately large.
 The iris is golden and has a horizontally slit pupil, and the tympanum (a skin membrane similar to an eardrum) is visible just behind the eye.
-The limbs are short and robust, and large adhesive discs are at the end of the digits which provide grip while climbing.
+Selective breeding has also resulted in blue irises.
+The forelimbs are short and robust while the hind limbs extend to be very long, and large, circular adhesive discs at the end of each digit provide grip while climbing.
 The fingers are about one-third webbed, and the toes nearly three-quarters webbed.
-The dorsal colour depends on the temperature and nature of the environment, ranging from brownish- or greyish-green to bright emerald green.
+The dorsal colour depends on the temperature and nature of the environment, ranging from brown, brownish- or greyish-green, to bright emerald green.
+Selective breeding in captivity has also resulted in "honey"-toned individuals whose colors vary from mauve to pale yellow.
 The frog occasionally has small, irregularly shaped white spots on its back.
-Males have a greyish, wrinkled vocal sac under the throat, while the throat of females is white.
+Selective breeding in captivity has resulted in individuals with a greater number of these white spots.
+Males have a wrinkled vocal sac under the throat which can vary in color from grey to yellow, while the throat of females is white and the skin is more taut.
 The ventral surface in both sexes is creamy-white and rough in texture.

 This frog is similar in appearance to the magnificent tree frog (R. splendida), which inhabits only north-western Australia.
 Older members of that species have very large parotoid glands, which cover the entire top of their heads and droop over their tympana.
 The parotoid gland of the green tree frog is much smaller, and it also lacks the yellow speckling on the back and the yellow markings on the hand, groin, and thigh.
 It can be distinguished from the white-lipped tree frog (giant tree frog N. infrafrenatus) by the distinct white stripe that species has along the edge of the lower jaw and extending to the shoulder, which is not present in the green tree frog.

-Some arboreal hylid frogs, e.g. the Australian green tree frog (Litoria caerulea), benefit from two hygroscopically-enabled hydration processes: transcutaneous uptake of condensation on their skin and reduced evaporative water loss.
+Some arboreal hylid frogs benefit from two hygroscopically-enabled hydration processes: transcutaneous uptake of condensation on their skin and reduced evaporative water loss.
 Their wiping behaviour spreads hygroscopic secretions from the parotoid gland across their skin, facilitating both methods.
-L. caeruleas skin structure, the hygroscopic coating, and an advantageous temperature gradient combine to boost condensation and moisture uptake.
+P. caeruleas skin structure, the hygroscopic coating, and an advantageous temperature gradient combine to boost condensation and moisture uptake.